theninthsky/renderprime/README.md

 | Free (1 tab)       | 82.1    |
 | Starter (5 tabs)   | 14.33   |
 | Standard (15 tabs) | 6.54    |

+From the above results, considering the pricing, it's clear that the best option is to run multiple _Starter_ instances and load-balance between them.